Muir & Reekie quit training camp unexpectedly

 Muir and Reekie regularly travel with Young to South Africa for training, but the Times newspaper reported they have fallen out with their coach.

+Young told BBC Scotland: "There was no bust-up.
+I think you would find the girls were worried about my health if you spoke to them.

+"Felt I wasn't looking after myself properly, maybe thought pressure was getting to me.
+I'd say they were reading too much into it."

-Both are aiming to compete at the Olympics in Paris next summer.
+Muir and Reekie are aiming to compete at the Olympics in Paris next summer.

 A UK Athletics spokesperson said: "UK Athletics can confirm that Laura Muir and Jemma Reekie left their altitude training location last week to return home to the UK.